RajatRasal/Causal-Lens-for-Controllable-Text-Generation/README.md

 **Label-conditional text generation** - The goal is to generate text reviews given the positive/negative sentiment.
 We fine-tune OPTIMUS using the VAE objective on the Yelp reviews polarity dataset, then freeze backbone weights.
 A conditional GAN is trained on the fixed latent space.
 The generation process is to first produce a latent vector zy based on a given label y using conditional GAN, then generate sentences conditioned on zy using the decoder.

+1. Fine-tune a pretrained model on the Yelp dataset.
+1. Use ARAE to fit a conditional GAN to the fine-tuned latent space.
+1. Generate arbitrary sentences and sentences by style-transfer using the conditional decoder.

 ### Low-Resource Language Understanding

 The output from the penultimate layer of the BERT Encoder, $h_{\text{[cls]}}$, is fed into an linear classifier $W_C \in \mathbb{R}^{K \times H}$, where $K$ is the number of classes, with objective $-\log(\text{softmax}(h_{\text{[cls]}}W^T_C))$.